Uber… or I Guess Grab Your Way to These Cool and Obscure Corners of Singapore

 Singaporeans always lament that there is a lack of exciting things to do.
-However, thanks to the popular ride-hailing app, Uber, you can visit some of Singapore’s quirkiest yet far-off places!
+However, thanks to the popular ride-hailing app, Grab, you can visit some of Singapore’s quirkiest yet far-off places!

 Are you ready to venture on the road less travelled to explore these hidden gems in Singapore?